ziggythehamster/ignitionserver/docs/readme.txt

    what character you're using, and a lot more.
 IRC is more flat, and is designed for text-based communication.
    IRCX allows a bit more dynamic conversation, and that's why some people prefer it.
 However, some people like IRC better because oftentimes IRC servers are a lot more powerful and have more modes and features.

+Q: How do I reload a modified MOTD?
+A: As an operator (with rehash privledges), type /rehash -MOTD.
+This will reload the Message of the Day.

+Q: How do I edit the Message of the Day?
+A: In the same folder as ignitionServer, there is a file called "ircx.motd".
+Open this file with Notepad and save it.
+If the server is currently running, you will need to type /rehash -MOTD (see above).

+Q: How does the Auto VHost (X:AUTOVHOST) system work?
+A: The Auto VHost system is very simple to use and set up.
+Basically, it changes the hostname of IRC operators to a specific Virtual Host (VHost) when they log in.
+For this to work, there has to be an O: line and a V: line, both with the same credentials (password/username/hostmask).
+The X:AUTOVHOST line also needs to be set to "1" (enabled).
+Once these things are completed, operators can log in (with /oper), and they'll automatically get their VHost if they have one.
+If an operator doesn't have a VHost, it will be the same as if X:AUTOVHOST is off (0).

 If you have any more questions, see our forum at http://forums.ignition-project.com/.